moorepants/dissertation/_sources/davisbicycle.txt

 of a DC motor has a linear relationship with the rotational speed of the motor.
-To generate a calibration curve, we used an AMETEK 1726 Digital Tachometer to measure the rotational speed in rpm and digital multimeter to measure the voltage for a sweep of motor rotational speeds.
+To generate a calibration curve, we used an AMETEK 1726 Digital Tachometer to measure the rotational speed in rpm and digital multimeter to measure the voltage for a sweep of motor rotational speeds. :ref:`Table 4 <figTachData>` gives the calibration data.

+.. _tabTachData:

+.. tabularcolumns:: LL

 .. list-table:: DC Tachometer Calibration Data
    :header-rows: 1